 In this article:

-When is a customer charged with Application Lifecycle Management charges?
+When is a customer charged with Application Lifecycle Management (ALM) charges?

 What if an Application box has multiple script boxes?

-Each instance representing a script box or a template within an application box is considered its own instance from a billing perspective.
+On a non-managed provider, each instance representing a script box or a template within an application box is considered its own instance and ALM charges will be accrued per instance.

 If a customer deploys a script box on an existing instance will there be any additional charge?

 No. There will not be any additional charge if the customer deploys a script box on an existing instance that was deployed using a deployment policy.